 That is to say: While he's interested in startups and entrepreneurs of all stripes (both then and now), he's particularly passionate about those that are disrupting the disruptable disruptions, and ideas that are actually going to change the world (and/or make it a better place -- for humans and our future Robot Overlords alike).
 That’s why he's followed book larnin’ tech and next-gen stethoscope apps with such admirable gusto.
 (Also because he is a hypochondriac and never graduated from 5th grade.
 HUZZAH!)

-Rip has been quoted by various people at various times – some of them publications referencing his work – some of them people mistakenly re-tweeting him thinking he’s Rip Torn.
-VCs have been investing in the companies he writes about for three years now and still haven’t thanked him.
-That’s not why he does this, granted, but it still just doesn’t seem very polite, does it?
+Rip has been quoted by various people at various times – some of them publications and super wicked famous people referencing his work – some of them people mistakenly re-tweeting him thinking he’s Rip Torn.
+Is he a budding national treasure?
+You said it, not him.

 As to what he’s doing right now?
 He’s either transferring his life savings from Scramble With Friends tokens to Bitcoin or vice versa.
 Hard to say, really.